 I checked his upper lip and while the daily, dried, dirty nasal drip had indeed been washed off, that was not it.
 Haircut?
 Nope.
 Particularly natty clothes?
-Uh uh.
-So what was it?
+Uh, no. So what was it?
 After more deliberation, I got it.

 He was smiling.

-Now, it was not a six year-old’s “I just got a puppy!!” kind of smile, but there was a decided upturn to the edges of his lips.
-It was not quite a I-know-what-you-did-last-night smirk as it was not wry in any way.
+Now, it was not a six-year-old’s “I just got a puppy!!” kind of smile, but there was a decided upturn to the edges of his lips.
+It was not quite an I-know-what-you-did-last-night smirk as it was not wry in any way.
 I settled on “I’m cautiously thrilled, but I want no one to know.”

 So I was intrigued.
 I honestly thought the guy was incapable of joy since every morning started with a story of how incredibly sad, frustrated, confused, or, most often, pissed off he was at his current situation.